SamarNegm/TicTacToeJavaProject/README.md

 ---
 ## 👨‍💻 About Us

-We are a team of software enginnering students at ITI intake 41, Smart Village branch, Open-source application track.
+We are a team of software enginnering students at ITI intake 42, Menofia branch, Open-source application track.

 ### 📞 Contacts